-The best way to find out whether you need Development Approval is to contact the Shire’s Principal Planner.
+The best way to find out whether you need Development Approval is to contact the Shire’s Statutory Planner.

-Development Approval must not be confused with a Building Licence.
+A Development Approval should not be confused with a Building Approval or Building Licence.
 A Building Licence generally relates to only the actual construction plans of a building or development.
-Council’s Building Surveyor can further advise you on this.
+Any issues in relation to a Building Approval or Building Licence, should be directed to the Shire's Building Surveyor.